aws-samples/serverless-patterns/kinesis-lambda-cdk-typescript/README.md

 ## Cleanup

-1. From the command line the AWS CDK to delete the Serverless application stack
+1. From the command line run this AWS CDK command to delete the Serverless application stack

 ```node
    cdk destroy